 In the future—

-- Film Festival: We are currently planning our second film festival for June 2014.
+- Film Festival: We are currently planning our third film festival for June 2015.

 - Theater: We are actively seeking small theatrical companies to make use of the theater.